NLxAROSA/ChromaDash/README.md

 # Introducing ChromaDash for Project CARS #

 This project connects Project CARS to your Razer Chroma keyboard to show various information.
+It's a windows native command line application (written in C++ and a bit of plain old C) that will connect to Project CARS via Shared Memory and to your Razer Chroma keyboard via the Chroma SDK.
 At the moment this is limited to using the F-key row as an RPM meter and the numerical row for showing gears.
 Expect much more in the future!

-It's a windows native command line application (written in C++ and a bit of plain old C) that will connect to Project CARS via Shared Memory and to your Razer Chroma keyboard via the Chroma SDK.

-* See http://www.projectcarsgame.com for more info on Project CARS.
-* Latest binary download is always available at <coming soon>

 # Building from source